Trey Anastasio: Personal life

-He has been married to Susan Statesir, his college girlfriend, since August 13, 1994.
-They have two daughters, Eliza and Isabella.
+Anastasio has been married to Susan Statesir, his college girlfriend, since August 13, 1994.
+They live on the Upper West Side of Manhattan and have two daughters, Eliza and Isabella.
 His sister, Kristy Manning, died of cancer in April 2009.
+Anastasio is Catholic.

 On December 15, 2006, Anastasio was stopped by police in Whitehall, New York, on a traffic violation.
 He failed a field sobriety test, and was subsequently arrested for possession of heroin and other drugs, and driving while intoxicated.
 Anastasio pleaded guilty to a reduced felony drug charge and spent 14 months participating in daily meetings, drug testing, and performing community service in the Washington County, New York, drug court program.
 In June 2008, after completing all phases of the New York State drug court, Anastasio graduated in good standing.
 His conviction was reduced to a misdemeanor.
 He has publicly thanked the officer who arrested him for turning his life around.
 Following this experience, he became an active participant in the National Association of Drug Court Professionals (NADCP), sharing his story on Capitol Hill, and working to help raise awareness and money, for a National Drug Court.
 Anastasio has maintained sobriety since January 2007, and detailed his opiate addiction, arrest and rehabilitation in a January 2019 GQ feature on sober musicians.

 The Barn

-"The Barn", also known as "The Farmhouse", is the name given to Anastasio's rehearsal and recording facility in the countryside near Westford, Vermont in the state's Lamoille Valley region.
+The Barn, also known as The Farmhouse, is Anastasio's rehearsal and recording facility in the countryside near Westford, Vermont in the state's Lamoille Valley region.
 It was reconstructed between 1996 and 1998 from an existing structure, the Alan Irish Barn.
 The Barn has been used by Phish and most of Anastasio's projects since 1999.
-The cover photo of the Phish album Farmhouse is of the outhouse located right next to The Barn.
+The cover photo of the Phish album Farmhouse is of the outhouse located next to The Barn.

-Other artists who have recorded or performed at The Barn include Gordon Stone Band, Herbie Hancock, Béla Fleck, Swampadelica, John Patitucci, DJ Logic, Toots & the Maytals, Tony Levin, The Slip, RAQ, John Medeski, Jerry Douglas, Nicholas Cassarino, Van Ghost and Addison Groove Project, among others.
+Other artists who have recorded or performed at The Barn include Gordon Stone Band, Herbie Hancock, Béla Fleck, Swampadelica, John Patitucci, DJ Logic, Toots & the Maytals, Tony Levin, The Slip, RAQ, John Medeski, Jerry Douglas, Nicholas Cassarino, Van Ghost and Addison Groove Project, Karina Rykman.

 Beginning in 2006, The Barn was transformed from a commercial recording facility into a studio environment providing accommodations and work space for artists participating in the Seven Below residency program.